 Ushuaia | Gateway to Antarctica

 Fly to the charming port town of Ushuaia, the southernmost city in the world.
-On arrival, enjoy lunch at the Arakur resort and — time and weather permitting — take a guided trek in the Cerro Alarken Nature Reserve.
+On arrival, enjoy lunch at the Arakur resort and, time and weather permitting, take a guided trek in the Cerro Alarken Nature Reserve.
 This afternoon, arrive at your ship and settle in for your first night on board.
 Stylish and comfortable, ‘Le Lyrial’ features all-balcony staterooms and suites only on A&K journeys to Antarctica.
-Wander the decks to become acquainted with the ship, or relax in the lounge and mingle with fellow guests in anticipation of your voyage.
-On departure, enjoy cruising through the beautiful Beagle Channel before heading out to sea.
+Wander the decks to become acquainted with the ship or relax in the lounge and mingle with fellow guests in anticipation of your voyage.
+Upon departure, enjoy cruising through the beautiful Beagle Channel before heading out to sea.

 At Sea | Scenic Views & Onboard Enrichment

-Relax and enjoy the special touches and amenities available on board stunning ‘Le Lyrial’ while getting to know your fellow explorers and enjoying the many enrichment programs offered.
+Relax and enjoy the special touches and amenities available on board stunning ‘Le Lyrial’ while getting to know your fellow explorers and benefiting from the many enrichment programs offered.
 Weather permitting, A&K’s seasoned expedition staff lead the Zodiacs towards Signy Island and the rarely visited South Orkney Islands.
 Typically only traversed by British and Argentine scientists, the archipelago comprises four main islands and supports a wide variety of tundra vegetation, while offering breathtaking polar scenery.
-Attend a special presentation by guest lecturer Kathy Sullivan, who shares what it was like to be the first American woman walking in space and how the earth looked from the space shuttle ‘Challenger’ — 140 miles above the earth.
+Attend a special presentation from guest lecturer Dr. Kathy Sullivan, who shares what it was like to be the first American woman to walk in space and how the world looked from the space shuttle ‘Challenger’ — 140 miles above the earth.
 Later, your Expedition Leader confirms the plan for the total eclipse viewing.

 Southern Ocean | The Solar Eclipse

-Weather, sea and ice conditions permitting, your Captain navigates ‘Le Lyrial’ to the center of the eclipse’s path of totality, which is the very narrow track on the surface of the earth where the radiating “circle of light” is best seen.
+Weather, sea and ice conditions permitting, your Captain navigates ‘Le Lyrial’ to the center of the eclipse’s path of totality, the very narrow track on the surface of the earth where the radiating “circle of light” is best seen.
 This is caused by turbulence and refraction in the atmosphere, which results in shimmering bands of light and shadow.
-The proposed positioning of ‘Le Lyrial’ would allow for a remarkable viewing time of approximately one minute and 40 seconds.
-The next total eclipse in this part of the world isn’t until 2061, which makes this a truly once-in- a-lifetime trip for many travellers.
+The proposed positioning of ‘Le Lyrial’ allows for a remarkable viewing time of approximately one minute and 40 seconds.
+The next total eclipse in this part of the world isn’t until 2061, which makes this a truly once-in-a-lifetime opportunity for many travellers.

 Antarctica | The White Continent